 I am a Ph.D. student in Technology and Social Behavior, a joint program in Computer Science and Communications.
-Under supervision of Ágnes Horvát, I study how crowds of people come together to produce cultural works and how they collectively pay attention to them.
-To answer these questions, I perform large-scale data analyses and build computational tools to support them.
+Under supervision of Ágnes Horvát, I study how social signals collected from crowds of people can be used for evaluation of cultural works.
+To answer this question, I perform large-scale data analyses and build computational tools to support them.
 My methods of choice are network analysis, machine learning, and computational modeling.

-Mar ’18: Traveled to Boston to present a poster at CompleNet. 🆕
+Mar ’18: Traveled to Boston to present a poster at CompleNet about aggregation of centrality indices.

 Jan ’18: Reviewing for IC2S2 and SocInfo this year.